The testimony of LAPD officer Bill Rhetts; and how the Lord used him in a gun battle (active shooter) at a church in Los Angeles

 In time, I changed assignments at the Los Angeles Police Department and became an undercover officer.

 I remember one day, as April 15th was approaching, I was preparing my taxes (back when the interest was tax deductible.)
 As I viewed my VISA credit card accounts, I was struck with the realization that there was nothing to write off.
-It was all alcohol related!
-What a waste of time and money!
+It was all alcohol-related!
+What a waste of time, life, and money!

-The Lord kept tugging at my heart.
-The text of Romans 6:23 keep playing in my mind like a scrolling movie script.
+The text of Romans 6:23a kept playing in my mind like a scrolling movie script.
+For the wages of sin is death…

 Thank God His Holy Spirit convicted me of my sins!
 Sometimes, after committing sins, I would cry from the guilt.
 It wasn’t even fun anymore.
 The Lord showed me what I looked like inside, and I didn’t like what I saw.